Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 The cost of living in Japan first depends on your lifestyle, location, and overall spending habits.

-Overall, Japan has claimed a relatively high cost of living compared to many other countries.
+Overall, Japan has a relatively high cost of living compared to many other countries.
 If budgeting is your first factor regarding where to live, Japan shouldn’t be considered.

 Which city in Japan is cheapest?